 The history of the Stopforthey family name begins after the Norman Conquest of 1066.
 They lived in Cheshire, at Stockport.

 Early Origins of the Stopforthey family

 The surname Stopforthey was first found in Cheshire where Sir Robert of Stockport was a Norman noble, son of Robert Fitz-Waltheof, Lord of Etchells, who was a tenant of the Baron of Dunham Massey.
 "The manor [at Etchells] was anciently in the Stockports, from whom it passed by female heirs to the Aldernes and Stanleys."

 Over in Bootle, Lancashire the Stockport family one half of the manor with the Beetham family.
 "The Stockport family held the other half, and appear to have secured a share of the plough-lands.
 In 1275 Ellen, widow of Robert de Stockport, claimed against Roger de Stockport dower in a messuage, six oxgangs of land, 60 acres of meadow, in Bootle.
 However, this holding was short lived as The Stockport share was transferred before 1292 to Robert de Byron."

 Early History of the Stopforthey family

-Another 213 words (15 lines of text) covering the years 1238, 1700, 1770 and 1954 are included under the topic Early Stopforthey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stopforthey research.
+Another 83 words (6 lines of text) covering the years 1238, 1636, 1675, 1654, 1700, 1770 and 1954 are included under the topic Early Stopforthey History in all our PDF Extended History products and printed products wherever possible.